FrancoisRandall/FinanceCalculator/README.md

 * Bond repay duration (months)

 In order to run Finance Calculater, run it via your requested IDE and simply provide your input accordingly.

+If you have any further questions regarding Finance Calculator, kindly send them through to fmrandall7895@gmail.com.